LoopKit/looptips/docs/data/tidepool.md

 1. Using a desktop computer using the Chrome browser and logging into your *Tidepool* account, or
 2. Using your *Tidepool* Mobile app **AND** associated notes.

-!!! info " "
+    !!! info "Supported Desktop Browser"
         Currently, only the Chrome desktop browser is compatible with *Tidepool*.
-You will not be able to use Safari or other browsers to view the data, nor will you be able to use Chrome application on a phone.
+You will not be able to use Safari or other browsers to view the data, nor will you be able to use the Chrome application on a phone.
 If you want to see your data on a computer, you need to use the Chrome browser.

+    !!! info "Viewing Data on your Phone"
         If you want to see your data on your phone, you must use the *Tidepool* Mobile app **<i>and</i>** use an associated note to view the data surrounding the note's time frame.
 Mobile data viewing is not a live stream, but rather available as "bookmarked" time periods anchored by notes.

 ### What Loop data will you see in desktop Chrome?
 You will see your <span class="notranslate">Loop</span>'s temporary basals, CGM readings, boluses, notes, carbohydrates, and various metrics about your data distribution.
 If you separately load your blood glucose meter or any other supported device to *Tidepool*, those will also overlay.